 Reports of Sexual Abuse in Residential Care and Group Homes

-Elder sexual abuse crimes are reported more frequently today as awareness grows.
+As awareness grows, the elderly report sexual abuse more frequently today.
 Below are a few examples:

 - CNN published a story titled “Sick, Dying and Raped in America’s Nursing Homes,” in which they analyze sexual crimes in facilities across the country.
-Without any recent studies, the CNN article analyzes government data and provides evidence for a system-wide failure to protect senior citizens paying for care in long-term facilities.
+With no recent studies, the CNN article analyzes government data and provides evidence for a system-wide failure to protect senior citizens paying for care in long-term facilities.

 - CNN also conducted an investigation entitled “Six Women,” in which they address Luis Gomez, an average nursing aide turned serial abuser.
 This account is particularly chilling, as Gomez transferred from nursing home to nursing home despite charges and complaints on his record.

 There are numerous other horrific details of the abuse women face across the country.
-Though it is not a crime that only affects females, males are sexually abused less on average.
+Although sexual abuse can happen to either a male or female, sexual abusers target males less on average.
 In the CNN story, a woman recounts the episodes of horror she experienced from contracting genital herpes from a male nursing assistant while sleeping in her room at a facility.
 Unable to be identified to this day, the man remains free of any criminal charge.

 This issue remains a pressing one across the country, with abuse occurring daily.
 Many victims of sexual abuse are hesitant to come forward.
 They don’t remember the crime fully, are ashamed, are unsure if their involvement perpetuated the crime, or lack the mental capacity to understand what was happening.
 Sexual abuse is a reality many women face in their lives, particularly during vulnerable ages as a child or senior citizen.